oicr-gsi/robust-paper/abstract.md

 single person who is both developer and scientist, intent on producing insightful, novel results for their own projects.
-Other people may want to use their methods, but much of academic software is written in an ad hoc, exploratory stype that is incompatible with reuse.
+Other people may want to use their methods, but much of academic software is written in an ad hoc, exploratory style that is incompatible with reuse.
 Often, the end user will need to spend a considerable amount of time either reading code or in communication with the original developer(s) in order to get the software running.
 More times than we like to admit, we will simply give up on the software and either write our own or find